 Change the Oil

 If you have a four-stroke outboard, the engine oil and filter should be changed every 100 hours or once a season, regardless of how many hours the engine was used.
 Storing the motor with old oil can expose internal engine components to moisture and acidic combustion byproducts, which can cause corrosion.
-The line of Quicksilver Lubricants includes four-stroke engine oil for any outboard brand, specifically formulated for the unique needs of the marine environment.
+The line of Mercury Precision Lubricants includes four-stroke engine oil for any outboard brand, specifically formulated for the unique needs of the marine environment.
 Never use automotive oil in a marine engine!
 Check your owner’s manual or ask your Mercury dealer for the recommended lubricant products for your marine engine.
+The dealer will also stock the Mercury Oil Change Kit for many Mercury outboards.
+Each kit includes oil, an oil filter and a drain plug seal in a convenient box.
 Follow the oil-change instructions in your owner’s manual and always dispose of waste oil properly.

 Fog the Engine